SmartlyDressedGames/Unturned-Docs/assets/foliage-asset.rst

 **Max_Angle** *float*: [0, 90] degrees only spawn if surface angle is less than this value.
 For example a tree not growing on slopes steeper than 30 degrees.

+**Uniform_Scale** *bool*: If true, max and min scale are floats rather than vector3.
+This enables an optimization for instanced mesh foliage (like grass), packing more instances per batch.

 Upgrade Devkit Foliage from V1 to V2
 ------------------------------------